Pjhochman/MusicPlayer/readme.md

 ## Project Status
 This project is under constant development.
-Please check out to the mobile Application for a more complete experience.
+Please check out to the mobile version for a more complete experience.
 ____________________________________________________________________________________________________________________________________________________________________

 ## Author